This post might be a bit rambling. Forgive me if that’s the case.

 I have the opportunity to work with brilliant people to solve big problems in real time.
 We have to make decisions with incomplete information to solve problems that have the potential to have a permanent positive impact on students’ lives.
 That kind of responsibility is thrilling.

 After only a few weeks I see the major challenge to this work as trying to (1) figure out the practices that work and (2) figuring out how to reproduce and scale this work.
 Those are the questions that keep me up at night and wake me up in the morning…what are the handful of practices that we know will work to help move vulnerable students forward…and how do we capture that information in such a way as to allow us to improve the efficiency with which we do our work when its time to do it again, somewhere else?What are the practices that will drive school turnaround?
-How do we capture those practices so that we… Click To Tweet
+How do we capture those practices so that we can reproduce our work elsewhere?
+Click To Tweet

 Other questions come up as well, but they all ultimately come back to the previous 2.

 There’s a lot more on my brain, but I really just wanted to capture these thoughts before I put the kids to bed.
 If you’ve made it this far, thanks for reading.
 And as always, pardon the typos.